-Below we cover the reasons for grooming your feline as well as what you can expect when you take your pet in for an appointment.
+Below we cover a few health reasons for grooming your feline as well as what you can expect when you take your kitty in for an appointment.

 Why Should I Take My Cat To A Groomer?

-This is just a handful of reasons why you should take your cat to the groomer on top of their regular grooming habits.
-A full grooming does more than help with hygiene and keep Fluffy looking pretty.
+This is just a handful of reasons why it makes sense to take your cat to the groomer on top of their regular grooming habits.

 What to Expect When You Take Your Cat to a Groomer